tkshim/MNIST/README.md

 - sklearn

 5. Summary：
-- I got more than 80 % accuracy although I use built in function (sklearn GaussianNB)
+- I got more than 80 % accuracy although I use original PCA !

 ■step1
 - Download the datasets form this url (New York University LeCun Professor).